-Details of these options will be given to you shortly before your retirement.
+Details of your AVC options will be provided to you before your retirement.

-If you draw benefits on flexible retirement and your AVC contract started on or after 13 November 2001 you can choose to take all of your AVC fund at the time you take your flexible retirement benefits, and, if you wish, continue paying AVCs.
-If your AVC contract started before 13 November 2001 your AVC contract will cease and you will have to use all of your AVC fund in one of the above ways at the time you draw your flexible retirement benefits.
+If you take benefits on flexible retirement and your AVC contract started on or after 13 November 2001 you can choose to take all of your AVC fund at the time you take your flexible retirement benefits, and, if you wish, continue paying AVCs.
+If your AVC contract started before 13 November 2001 your AVC contract will cease and you will have to use all of your AVC fund in one of the above ways at the time you take your flexible retirement benefits.

-If you leave before retirement, your contributions will cease when you leave.
+If you leave before retirement, your AVC contributions will cease when you leave.
 The value of your AVC fund will continue to be invested until it is paid out.
-Your AVC plan is similar to your main LGPS benefits: it can be transferred to another pension arrangement or drawn at the same time as your LGPS benefits.
+Your AVC plan can be transferred to another pension arrangement or taken at the same time as your LGPS benefits.